cjw612/chengwang/README.md

 ## About Me
-I am a Master's student at Cornell University majoring in **Information Science**.
-Previously, I received my Bachelor's degree in **International Business** from National Taiwan University with a minor in **Sociology**, in addition to finishing the business analytics program. \
+I am a Master's student at **Cornell University** majoring in Information Science.
+Previously, I received my Bachelor's degree in International Business from **National Taiwan University** with a minor in **Sociology**, in addition to finishing the business analytics program. \
 My experiences span **data analysis**, **management consulting**, **brand strategy**, and **academic research**, and I am interested in how to apply qualitative and quantitative research methods to various real-world contexts and scenarios.

 ## Education